-- 1. To receive and adopt the Directors' Report and the Audited Financial Statements of the Company for the financial year ended 30 June 2013 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Report and the Audited Accounts of the Company for the financial year ended 30 June 2012 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To re-elect Mr Su Qingyuan, a Director retiring by rotation.
+To re-elect Mr Su Qingjiang, a Director retiring by rotation.

-3. To re-elect Mr Pek Yew Chai, a Director retiring by rotation.
-See Explanatory Note (i)
+3. To re-elect Mr Foo Say Tun, a Director retiring by rotation.
+[See Explanatory Note (i)]

-- 4. To approve the payment of S\$160,000 as Directors' Fees for the financial year ending 30 June 2014, to be paid quarterly in arrears.
-(Resolution 4) - 5.
-To re-appoint Messrs BDO Limited, Certified Public Accountants, Hong Kong and BDO LLP, Public Accountants and Chartered Accountants, Singapore as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.

-6. To transact any other ordinary business which may properly be transacted at an Annual General Meeting.
+- 4. To approve the payment of S\$160,000 as Directors' Fees for the financial year ending 30 June 2013, to be paid quarterly in arrears. (previous year: S\$210,000) (Resolution 4) - 5.
+To re-appoint BDO Limited, Certified Public Accountants, Hong Kong ("BDO HK") as auditor of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
+(Resolution 5) - 6.
+To transact any other ordinary business which may properly be transacted at an Annual General Meeting.